Also known as: American linden, Bee Tree

 Hardiness Zone: 4-8

 Soil: Acid, lime, humus rich preferred. moist but does not tolerant to flooding.

 Larval Host Plant: Red spotted purple butterfly, Mourning Cloak butterfly

 Companion Plants: Sugar maple, tulip poplar, white oak, umbrella tree, hemlock, red oak, beech.

 Please Note: Three-Gallon (3G) Trees are shipped in a 50x10x10 box and shipping may be higher than the cost of the tree.
-Bare Root Seedlings (BRS) shipping while dormant during December-January.
+Bare Root Seedlings (BRS) shipping while dormant during mid-January to late February.